ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/03_slides/ccfb_ss23_01_intro_slides.md

 ## Schedule

 * Tuesdays 11:00-13:30
-    * 3x 1h slots, with breaks between
+    * 2x 1h slots, with a break
-    * Half-half lecture - free exercise
+    * Half-half lecture-exercise
         * E.g., you can start with the homework
 --
 * Weekly homework assignments